garbit/eve-market-data-to-csv/README.md

 # About
-This tool allows you to retrieve JSON data from evemarketer and convert the data into csv.
-The tool selects the top 5 lowest value sells along with market volume and pricing information.
-Historic market data is retrieved for each item to calculate possible percentage profit given a regional average of your trading area i.e. Jita.
+This tool allows you to retrieve the top 5 lowest value sell order for a given item along with market volume and pricing information.
+The tool also uses historic market data (last 10 days) to calculate possible percentage profit given a regional average of your trading area i.e. Jita.

+The tool retrieves JSON data from evemarketer.com and evetech.net for pricing and historic market data and converts the output to a formatted csv file.

 ## Install
 Install the required packages using ```npm```: